Aimpoint-Digital/apd-native-apps-public/quick_entry/README.md

 ![image3](screenshots/image3.png)

-## Accessing QuickEntry Outside of AWS us-east-1
+## Accessing QuickEntry Outside of AWS us-east-1 - ADMINS ONLY

 *Note: The Following Should Only Be Read by Admins or Org Admins*